 Which display type is better?

-As we have seen, each term is not restricted to one manufacturer: AMOLED is not always Samsung and Retina is not always Apple (although no one else uses the term). iPhone IPS LCD displays are currently manufactured by LG, Samsung has built displays for the iPad and not all Samsung devices are AMOLED either.
-As is probably clear from our explanations above, it is not simply a case of which display is better: it's a trade-off between pros and cons.
+As we have seen, each term is not restricted to one manufacturer: AMOLED is not always Samsung and Retina is not always Apple (although no one else uses the term). iPhone IPS LCD displays are currently manufactured by LG, while Samsung has built displays for the iPad.
+Not all Samsung devices feature AMOLED displays either.
+This is not simply a case of which display is better: it's a trade-off between pros and cons.

-All of this is to say two things: numbers and technical data are important when comparing the screens on two smartphones, but the real-world performance of these displays is just as important.
-It is impossible to gauge a display on paper, you really need to see it in real life to know if it is too cool or warm for you, whether you like its saturation, brightness or contrast levels, what its viewing angles are like, and so on.
+The point of all this is basically to say two things: numbers and technical data are worth considering when comparing the screens on two smartphones, but the real-world performance of these displays is more important.
+It's impossible to gauge a display on paper, but you really need to see it in real life to know if it is too cool or warm for you, whether you like its saturation, brightness or contrast levels, what its viewing angles are like, and so on.

 Lastly, be aware of your usage habits and select a display accordingly: if you are a couch potato by night and are desk-bound all day, then the daylight viewing benefits of LCDs are probably not so important to you.
 If you're an outdoors type, then maybe they are.

 If you're crazy about squeezing every drop of life out of your battery or are simply obsessed with eye-popping color and contrast, then take a look at AMOLED.

 Do you have a favorite type of display?
 Have you noticed the difference between the different types of displays available?
 Let us know in the comments below!